melekes/melekes.github.io/content/post/2012-11-18-null-migration-or-what-to-do-when-there-are-too-many-migrations.md

----
-tags:
-- ruby
-- ruby-on-rails
-- activerecord
-- migrations
-- db
-- schema
-comments: true
-date: 2012-11-18T00:00:00Z
++++
+date = "2012-11-18T00:00:00Z"
+draft = false
+slug = "null-migration-or-what-to-do-when-there-are-too-many-migrations"
+tags = [
+  "ruby",
+  "ruby-on-rails",
+  "activerecord",
+  "migrations"
+]
-title: Null migration, or What to do when there are too many migrations
+title = "Null migration, or What to do when there are too many migrations"

-slug: null-migration-or-what-to-do-when-there-are-too-many-migrations
----
++++
 Migrations are probably one of the most killer features of ActiveRecord.
 They allow you to design the architecture of the database along with the growth of your project.
 If you change your data model ([Domain Model](http://martinfowler.com/eaaCatalog/domainModel.html)),